Lochan9/Adult-data-set-based-on-ML/README.md

 equality ensures sustainable development and improve the economic stability of a nation.
 Governments in different countries have been trying their best to address this problem and provide an optimal solution.

+ABOUT THE DATA (INFORMATION)
+The Data here consists of 32562 entries which is then divided intro 14 columns which are:
+Age, Work class, Fnlwgt, Education,Educational-num, Marital, Occupation,Relationship, Race, Gender, Capital gain, Capital loss, Hours per week, Country, Income